TSMS Lakonia: Aftermath

 The disaster killed a total of 128 people.
 95 were passengers and 33 were crew.
 Only 53 people were killed in the actual fire.
 The rest died from exposure, drowning and injuries sustained while diving overboard.
 Most of the dead were buried in a Gibraltar cemetery after an autopsy which was carried out in a cavern workshop of 1st Fortress Squadron, Royal Engineers.

 One passenger who jumped from the ship cut her throat on her life jacket.
 After being rescued by Montcalm, her injuries were treated by another passenger, Alan Leigh.
 Largely due to this incident, cruise ship passengers are now instructed how to hold their jackets if jumping from a height.

 Crewmen from the Royal Navy aircraft carrier HMS Centaur boarded Lakonia on 24 December, once the flames had died down.
 Most of the bodies were recovered by the crew of Centaur.
 By this time Lakonia was a charred, smoking hulk.
 Her superstructure had partially collapsed amidships, and the bridge and aft decks had caved in.
 There were holes blasted near her bow, and she was listing 10 degrees to starboard.

 The Norwegian tugboat Herkules secured a tow line to Lakonia at 5:30 p.m. on 24 December.
 Herkules, along with the Portuguese tugboat Praia da Adraga and two other tugs, set off for the British base at Gibraltar with Lakonia in tow.
 Her list grew more severe each day, and at about 2:00 p.m. on 29 December, Lakonia rolled onto her starboard side.
 She sank stern-first in only three minutes.
 The ship went down 230 nmi southwest of Lisbon, Portugal, 250 nmi west of Gibraltar.

 The only colour photographs taken of the Lakonia disaster ran in Life magazine on 3 January 1964.
 Life's photographic coverage of the event marked only the second time in history that a publication was able to offer hour-by-hour photographic coverage of a disaster at sea.
 The first such coverage appeared on 6 August 1956, when Life ran a series of photos of the Italian liner Andrea Doria sinking.
 The only person known to have taken photos aboard the ship during the fire was Ian Harris from Finchley, London, who was travelling with his wife, Rita Harris.
 These photos appeared in Life, edition dated 3 January 1964.
 Rita Harris recounted the events on 2 July 1964 on Woman's Hour on the BBC Light Programme.

-Survivors include British educator Sir Ivor Jennings with wife and daughter, architect Owen Luder and wife Doris, and Henry Wilson, Baron Wilson of Langside.